 Wes Van Wambeke is design manager for Intelligent Product Solutions, a full-service product design agency with offices in New York and Seattle.
 He’s spent most of his career as an industrial designer and creative team leader, most recently for Precor, Black & Decker, and Porter Cable.
 Wes’s approach to design is to create truly great customer experiences that return tangible business results.
 So, while he is an advocate of developing your craft and creating solutions that are aesthetically beautiful, his passion is to practice and advocate for how good design is good business.
 As an example, his design work on Precor’s new commercial cardio treadmill helped land the single largest sale in the company’s history — a $25 million piece of evidence of the business power of smart design.

 Surya Vanka is the founder of AUTHENTIC, a new consultancy specializing in user experience and the design process.
-He was previously director of user experience at Microsoft, and has worked as a designer, educator and author who has been at the leading edge of physical and digital experiences for more than 25 years.
+He was previously director of user experience at Microsoft, and has worked as a designer, educator and author at the leading edge of physical and digital experiences for more than 25 years.
 Surya is also the creator of the highly acclaimed Design Swarm process, a lean technique for groups to uncover possible solutions to difficult social and business problems.
-He has served as a tenured professor of design at the University of Illinois, and a fellow at the prestigious Center for Advanced Study.
-He has authored design books and other publications, lectured in more than 20 countries, and earned several industry awards.
-Surya recently chaired the Industrial Designer’s Society of America’s 50th anniversary international conference, held this year in Seattle.
-While he is not traveling the world running Design Swarms, he leads AUTHENTIC, a Seattle based design consultancy.
+He has served as a tenured professor of design at the University of Illinois, been a fellow at the prestigious Center for Advanced Study, authored design books and other publications, lectured in more than 20 countries, and earned several industry awards.

 Born and raised on the other side of the tracks in Los Angeles, Ramon quickly grew to understand that the arts could take him to another place.
 With the encouragement of some fine teachers he excelled at the Pasadena Art Center.
 After seeing a Nike commercial, he realized that “Art” was a major force in communicating a powerful message.